idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 ## 3.1 Key Universities One-on-One Thematic Exchanges

-### 3.1.1 With iGEM Team of School of Life Science, Tianjin University(TJUSL-China)
+### 3.1.1 With iDEC Team of School of Life Science, Tianjin University(TJUSL-China)

-In order to deepen the intercollegiate collaboration in the field of synthetic biology, our team and the iGEM team of Tianjin University (TJUSLS_China) jointly held an iGEM exchange and sharing meeting on July 18, 2025.
+In order to deepen the intercollegiate collaboration in the field of synthetic biology, our team and the iDEC team of Tianjin University (TJUSLS_China) jointly held an iDEC exchange and sharing meeting on July 18, 2025.
 At the meeting, both parties carried out in-depth discussions around the core links of their respective projects, such as project design, experimental progress, and human practice.
 We focused on the